Long 0% introductory APRs are tempting offers but save you less money than no balance transfer fee credit cards.

 - $0 balance transfer fee

-- Balance transfer must be made in first 30 days to qualify for the intro offer
+- Balance transfer must be made in the first 30 days to qualify for the intro offer

 Comparing balance transfer offers: Why no fee is a better value

-Since balance transfer fees typically hover between 3% and 5% you’ll usually save more money with a no-fee card than you’d pay in interest with a shorter introductory period.
+Since balance transfer fees typically hover between 3% and 5%, you’ll usually save more money with a no-annual-fee card than you’d pay in interest with a shorter introductory period.

-To understand just how this works out, consider the Citi Simplicity® Card.
-While the Citi Simplicity has a regular variable APR of 14.74% to 24.74%, it has one of the longest introductory APRs you’ll find on a balance transfer card – 0 percent for 21 months.
-That’s six more interest-free months than the Chase Slate.
-However, the offer comes with a 5% balance transfer fee ($5 minimum).
-Here’s a quick look at what you could end up paying for the Citi Simplicity card’s transfer fee versus the Chase Slate card’s extra six months of interest.
+To understand just how this works out, consider the Citi® Double Cash Card.
+While the Citi Double Cash has a regular variable APR of 13.99% to 23.99%, it has one of the longer introductory APRs you’ll find on a balance transfer card – 0% for 18 months (transfer must be made in first four months).
+That’s six more interest-free months than the Navy Federal Platinum Card.
+However, the offer comes with a 3% balance transfer fee or $5 minimum (if you transfer after the first four months, the 3% bumps up to 5%).

 Cards to consider despite their balance transfer fees

-While choosing a card with no balance transfer fee can often save you money, there are still plenty of reasons to opt for a card that does charge a fee.
-For example, you may be looking to double dip a hard pull to your credit by scoring a new rewards card alongside a balance transfer offer.
-Many of the most valuable rewards cards offer some kind of balance transfer introductory period, but won’t have quite as competitive offers (and will charge a balance transfer fee).
+While choosing a card with no balance transfer fee can often save you money, there are still plenty of reasons to opt for a card that does charge a fee – particularly since there aren’t many no-balance-transfer-fee options available currently.
+For example, you may be looking to double-dip a hard pull to your credit by scoring a new rewards credit card alongside a balance transfer offer.
+Many of the most valuable rewards cards offer some kind of balance transfer introductory period but won’t have quite as competitive offers (and will charge a balance transfer fee).

-You also might be able to offset a balance transfer fee with a high introductory bonus, if you are planning on putting enough extra spend on the card to qualify for the offer.
+You also might be able to offset a balance transfer fee with a high introductory bonus if you are planning on putting enough early spending on the card to qualify for the offer.